|Mary Craig Ministries|

 StudyLight.org: Tremendous number of Bible study research tools and resources right at your fingertips with your search results.
 If you plan to use this resource much, you need to take advantage of the "Set Preferences" link, hidden under the "Search" button.)
 For word searches, use an ( * ) (e.g. proph*) for wildcard searches.
 Enter a verse reference to go to a verse.
 Has parallel/interlinear hyperlinked (to lexicon) language texts including choice of OT Biblica Hebraica, Greek Septuagint, 1894 Textus Receptus (Scrivener), 1991 Byzantine/Majority Greek text, and Nestle-Aland's, including lexical and Strong's hyperlinks.
 Also provides more Bible translations to work with than most, including early translations such as LV, Tyndale, Bishop's, Geneva, etc., should you ever want to go that far.
 And a cool SpeedSearch capability.
 Do not be put off by the "technical" stuff.
 This site is easy to use and you only work with the features you want!
 Some of the real "modern" translations, such as Good News, Today's English Version, and several others are so far from the original text that we don't recommend them.
 Includes some advertising.

 Bullinger's Figures of Speech Used in the Bible on StudyLight.org: Many scriptures are mistranslated and/or misinterpreted because of failure to understand when the author is using a "figure of speech" vs. "speaking plainly" (or literally).
 E.W.
-Bullinger's breakdown and study of figures of speech in the Bible gives most of the forms of figues used in the Bible and explains them.
+Bullinger's breakdown and study of figures of speech in the Bible gives most of the figures used (there are at least 700 figures of speech in human language) and explains them.
 Three recommended figures to start with: Metaphor; or representation, Metonymy; or change of noun, Metalepsis; or double metonymy.

 From the Introduction: From non-attention to these Figures, translators have made blunders as serious as they are foolish.
 Sometimes they have translated the figure literally, totally ignoring its existence; sometimes they have taken it fully into account, and have translated, not according to the letter, but according to the spirit; sometimes they have taken literal words and translated them figuratively.
 Commentators and interpreters, from inattention to the figures, have been led astray from the real meaning of many important passages of God's Word; while ignorance of them has been the fruitful parent of error and false doctrine.
 It may be truly said that most of the gigantic errors of Rome, as well as the erroneous and conflicting views of the Lord's People, have their root and source, either in figuratively explaining away passages which should be taken literally, or in taking literally what has been thrown into a peculiar form or Figure of language: thus, not only falling into error, but losing the express teaching, and missing the special emphasis which the particular Figure was designed to impart to them.